 Personally, while Amazon shopping, I’ve bought a fair amount of items from sellers and I have had no problems.
 It is generally best to buy items fulfilled by Amazon, however.
 Buying from a seller means you won’t enjoy the company’s excellent customer service or excellent shipping deals.

 Amazon Super Saver Shipping is the easiest way to negate shipping costs.
 Available with most orders that are above $25 and fulfilled by Amazon, this shipping option can take as much as two weeks to reach your door but costs absolutely nothing.
 You’ll find it listed as a shipping option on any eligible order (Amazon selects standard shipping by default).

 It’s important to remember the difference between “fulfilled by Amazon” and the Amazon partners I talked about in the previous section of this chapter.
 You will not receive super saver shipping options on products from partners, and they don’t participate in Amazon Prime.

 Speaking of which, let’s touch on Prime now.
-It is a program that lets shoppers pay a fee of $8 per month or $80 per year in exchange for free two-day shipping.
+It is an Amazon shopping program that lets shoppers pay a fee of $8 per month or $80 per year in exchange for free two-day shipping.
 This deal is only applicable to “fulfilled by Amazon” orders and doesn’t impact any delay on sending the item to shipping, such as limited availability.
 Prime subscribers also receive release-date delivery for free and can upgrade to one-day shipping for $3.99.